Holidaez/routinica/README.md

 # Routinica

 Routinica is a website clone inspired by Habitica.
 Users can use Routinica to organize their life and achieve milestones to become motivated and productive by creating lists of daily tasks, habits, and to-do's.
+It was built by developers, Brian, Keagan, Erin, and Dave during their time at App Acadamy.
+The goal of the project was to build a clone after 1 week of learning Python.
+The developers loved the idea of a "game-ified" version of a self-improvement app.
+Working with new technologies was both challenging and rewarding and they love how their customizable avatar turned out (Go give it a try at https://routinica.onrender.com/).

+Brian, Keegan, Erin and Dave all finish their current responsibilities in January 2023 and are looking forward to working finding and working with great companies in the future.
+Be sure to contact them to find out their availability to work for you.
+About Us

 ## Wiki Link